zcrabbit/PhyloInfer/README.md

 # Examples

-In what follows, we presents one simple example on simulated data.
+In what follows, we present one simple example on simulated data.
 First, we simulate data from a given phylogeny tree with 50 tips

 ```python
 # load modules